-1. at least sixty percent (60%) of the street level facades of buildings used for nonresidential purposes which abut a public street or pedestrian access way, will be transparent.
-For the purpose of this standard:

-a) street level facade means that portion of a building facade from ground level to a height of twelve feet (12')
+- 1. at least sixty percent (60%) of the street level facades of buildings used for nonresidential purposes which abut a public street or pedestrian access way, will be transparent.
+For the purpose of this standard: - a) street level facade means that portion of a building facade from ground level to a height of twelve feet (12')

 At least 60% of the street level facades are transparent.
-The facades include significant amount of glazed storefront at the building entry and accessory spaces on Coronado and 5th, as well as the Porte Cochere and building entrance on 5th, and along Hamden Drive the view into the garage is decoratively screened with metal green screening.
+The facades include significant amount of glazed storefront at the building entry as well as the Porte Cochere and building entrance on 5th, and along Hamden Drive the view into the garage is decoratively screened with metal green screening.
 Additionally, as defined below, the buildings are setback approximately 15 feet or more from all three street front facades, so the streetscapes are effectively 100% transparent.
-See attached plans and elevations, ii. landscaped or hardscaped courtyard or plazas, where street level facades are set back at least fifteen feet (15') from the edge of the sidewalk and the area between the sidewalk and the facade is a landscaped or hardscaped courtyard c) parking structures should utilize architectural details and design elements such a false recessed windows, arches, planter boxes, metal grillwork, etc. instead of transparent alternatives.
+See attached plans and elevations, c) parking structures should utilize architectural details and design elements such a false recessed windows, arches, planter boxes, metal grillwork, etc. instead of transparent alternatives.
 When a parking garage abuts a public road or other public place, it will be designed such that the function of the building is not readily apparent except at points of ingress and egress.